-Note that the precision is not affected, the display is merely rounded to the appropriate tuning rate's resolution, but selecting a higher resolution tuning rate will reveal the rounded digits.
+Note that the precision is not affected, the frequency is rounded to the appropriate tuning rate's resolution if this mode is selected in the User Configuration menu.

 With version 1.07g and later, the accuracy of the synthesiser has been improved.
 See Annex A for a full explanation.